ahmetcanisik/parcol/README.md

 # `Parcol` Parse ANSI Colors
-Parcol is a utility for parsing all [ANSI colors](https://npmjs.com/package/ansi-colors) methods in a string.
+Parcol is a utility for parsing all [Chalk](https://npmjs.com/package/chalk) methods in a string.

 ## Table of Contents
 - [Syntax](#syntax)